-It is designed to sense the presence of carbon monoxide and propane gas, however there are other combustible fumes or vapors that may be detected by the sensor including (but not limited to): acetone, alcohol, butane and gasoline.
-These chemicals can be found in commonly used items such as deodorants, colognes, perfumes, adhesives, lacquer, kerosene, glues, wine, liquor, most cleaning agents and the propellants of aerosol cans.
+The gas sensor may also detect other combustible fumes or vapors including; acetone, alcohol, butane and gasoline.
+These chemicals can be found in common items such as deodorant, cologne, perfume, wine, liquor, adhesive, lacquer, kerosene, most cleaning agents and the propellants of aerosol cans.

 High temperatures can activate glue and adhesive vapors.
-If you close up an RV on a hot day, the chemicals used in its construction may be detected months after the RV was built (see Formaldehyde).
+If your RV is closed on a hot day, the chemicals used in its construction may be detected, even months after the vehicle was built.